perfectsense/gyro-docs/index.rst

 Gyro
 ====

-Gyro is an open source command-line tool for automating creating, updating, and maintaining cloud infrastructure.
+Gyro is an open source command-line tool for creating, updating, and maintaining cloud infrastructure.
 Gyro makes infrastructure-as-code possible.
 Gyro is licensed under the `Apache 2.0 license <https://github.com/perfectsense/gyro/blob/master/LICENSE>`_.

 Using Gyro allows you to model your infrastructure using the Gyro language and then create, update, and